iamamirsalehi/software-engineering-patterns/Readme.md

 #### Open-Closed

+A Module should be open for extension but closed for modification.

 What violate the Open-Closed principle?
 * It contains conditions to determine a strategy
 * Conditions using the same variables or constants are recurring inside the